Seward Park Clay Studio RESIDENCY PROGRAM

 • Artist statement

-• A personal statement telling us why you are applying to The Seward park Clay Studio Residency Program, which program you are interested in, how it will benefit you, and what you feel you have to contribute to studio community (250-500 words)
+• A personal statement telling us why you are applying to The Seward Park Clay Studio Residency Program, which program you are interested in, how it will benefit you, and what you feel you have to contribute to the studio community (250-500 words)

 • Ten digital images – each marked with title, medium, size, date, and a description or statement for each